wyii1200/Pocket_Lawyer/README.md

 - **Goal 16:** Peace, Justice, and Strong Institutions – making legal information more accessible
 - **Goal 9:** Industry, Innovation, and Infrastructure – leveraging AI and technology to improve legal services.

+**Our solution:**
+By leveraging Gemini 2.5 Flash and a RAG pipeline grounded in Malaysian statutes, the solution can analyze contracts for "red flags," answer legal queries via a chatbot, and generate professional legal letters.
+This end-to-end approach addresses SDG 16 by ensuring equal access to justice and reducing the cost barriers associated with traditional legal consultations.

 ## Key Features